 The Honorable Sander “Sandy” Levin is a Distinguished Policymaker in Residence and professor of practice at the Ford School, with support from the Towsley Foundation Policymaker in Residence program.
-In fall 2019, he will be co-teaching “Policy Design, Strategy, and Practice” with Susan Collins.
+In fall 2019, he co-taught “Policy Design, Strategy, and Practice” with Susan Collins.
 For 36 years, Levin represented residents of Southeast Michigan in Congress.
 In that time, Levin was actively involved in the major debates confronting our nation including welfare reform, the auto industry rescue, China’s entry into the World Trade Organization, the Iran Nuclear Agreement, and every critical economic policy issue.
 He chaired the House Ways and Means Committee including during passage of the Affordable Care Act, drafted the language to add enforceable labor and environmental standards in trade agreements for the first time, and successfully fought the privatization of Social Security.
 Born in Detroit, Levin earned a BA from the University of Chicago, an MA in international relations from Columbia University, and a JD from Harvard University.
 He developed a private law practice, served two terms in the Michigan State Senate, ran for governor, and served as an assistant administrator at the Agency for International Development before his election to Congress.

 Phyllis Meadows is a Towsley Foundation Policymaker in Residence at the Ford School in winter 2020, teaching "Public Management: Leadership Within the Third Sector."
 Meadows is a senior fellow in The Kresge Foundation’s health program and, since joining the foundation in 2009, has advised on her team’s strategic direction, provided leadership in the design and implementation of grantmaking initiatives and projects at all levels, and linked national organizations with experts in the health field.
 In addition, she has led the foundation’s Emerging Leaders and Public Health Program and advises and supports a variety of cross-team programming.
 A former public health officer for the City of Detroit, Meadows’ 30-year career has included serving as associate dean for practice at the University of Michigan School of Public Health, as adjunct faculty at the Wayne State University and Oakland University schools of nursing, and as a program director with the W.K.
 Kellogg Foundation.